 Disenroll or Disenrollment - The process of ending your membership in our plan.
 Disenrollment may be voluntary (your own choice) or involuntary (not your own choice).
+Please see Chapter 1 for a reference to Disenroll.

 Dispensing Fee - A fee charged each time a covered drug is dispensed to pay for the cost of filling a prescription.
 The dispensing fee covers costs such as the pharmacist's time to prepare and package the prescription.
+Please see Chapter 6 for a reference to Dispensing Fee.